 JustDecompile for everyone [free OSS C# VB IL] (continued as CodemerxDecompile)

 JustDecompile is published by Telerik.
-JustDecompile is to Telerik what dotPeek is to Jetbrains: a free, powerful and polished .NET Decompiler tool made by a leading tools & components corporation.
-These companies invested in their free decompilers to build an appealing entry-point to their commercial products.
+As a matter of fact, JustDecompile is to Telerik what dotPeek is to Jetbrains: a free, powerful, and polished .NET Decompiler tool made by a leading tools & components corporation.
+These companies invested in their free decompilers to build an appealing entry point to their commercial products.
 The community benefits from the free tools with the maintenance level of large corporations.

-JustDecompile is a polished and fast .NET Decompiler with most features mentioned in IL Spy and a plugins model.
+JustDecompile is a polished and fast .NET Decompiler with most features mentioned in IL Spy and a plugin model.
 Its engine is open sourced on github but hasn’t been updated since 2019.
 In 2021 the project has been forked to OSS CodemerxDecompile on github.
-Here is the official website of CodemerxDecompile where you can download the Windows, Mac and Linux version.
+Here is the official website of CodemerxDecompile where you can download the Windows, Mac, and Linux versions.

 If you wish to decompile to VB.NET and you find the dnSpy tool daunting with all its guru features, then JustDecompile/CodemerxDecompile is the right tool.
-Also CodemerxDecompile claims being the fastest .NET decompiler (I didn’t verified) so if you need performance it might also be the right choice.
+Also, CodemerxDecompile claims to be the fastest .NET decompiler (I didn’t verify) so if you need performance it might also be the right choice.

 IldAsm for nostalgia [free IL]